Towards Human Computable Passwords: Discussion

 \subsection{One-Time Challenges}

-\paragraph{Malware} Consider the following scenario: the adversary infects the user's computer with a keylogger which is never detected.
-Every time the user computes a password in response to a challenge the adversary observes the password in plaintext.
-One way to protect the user in this extreme scenario would be to generate multiple (e.g., $10^6$) one-time passwords for each of the user's accounts.
+\paragraph{Malware} Consider the following scenario: the adversary infects the user's computer with a keylogger which is never detected over the user's lifetime.
+We claim that it is possible to protect the user in this extreme scenario using our scheme by generating multiple (e.g., $10^6$) one-time passwords for each of the user's accounts.
 When we initially generate the secret mapping $\sigma \sim \mathbb{Z}_d^{n}$ we could also generate cryptographic hashes for millions of one-time passwords $\Hash\paren{\vec{C},f_{k_1,k_2}\paren{\sigma\paren{\vec{C}}}}$.
 While usability concerns make this approach infeasible in a traditional password scheme (it would be far too difficult for the user to memorize a million one-time passwords for each of his accounts), it may be feasible to do this using a human computable password scheme.
 In our human computable password scheme we could select $k_1$ and $k_2$ large enough that $s\paren{f_{k_1,k_2}} = \min\{k_1+1,(k_2+1)/2\} \geq 6$.
 Assuming that the user authenticates fewer than $10^6$ times over his lifetime a polynomial time adversary would never obtain enough challenge-response examples to learn $\sigma$.
 The drawback is that $f_{k_1,k_2}$ will take longer for a user to execute in his head.